redbadger/crux/docs/src/guide/testing.md

 do as it is a side effect) and so we need to tell the app that it was created.
 We do this by "resolving" the request.

-Remember that `Request`s either resolve zero (fire-and-forget, e.g. for `Render`), once (request/response, e.g. for `Http`), or many times (for streams, e.g. `Sse` — Server-Sent Events).
+Remember that `Request`s either resolve zero times (fire-and-forget, e.g. for `Render`), once (request/response, e.g. for `Http`), or many times (for streams, e.g. `Sse` — Server-Sent Events).
 The `Timer` capability falls into the "request/response" category, so we need to resolve the `Start` request with a